 The admission authority sets the overall policy, procedures and admission criteria for all admissions and must meet the standards set in the DfE's School Admissions Code.

-The Local Authority is the admission authority for all maintained primary and secondary schools, except voluntary aided schools who are their own admissions authority.
-The authority has delegated the day-to-day administration and operation of the admissions policy to individual governing bodies.
+The local authority is the admission authority for all maintained primary and secondary schools (except voluntary aided schools who are their own admissions authority).
+The authority has delegated the day-to-day administration and operation of the admissions policy - otherwise known as the School Determined Admission Arrangements - to individual governing bodies.
+The School Determined Admissions Arrangement (policy) is updated on an annual basis and agreed by cabinet by 28 February.
+Maintained schools can access Waltham Forest's School Determined Admission Arrangement after the 15 March each year via the LBWF website.
 There must be no change to the admission policy without the approval of the admission authority.

 Admissions authorities are required to set an admissions number for the years that children are normally admitted to the school (eg reception and year 7) for each of the schools they oversee.
 These must be published annually along with the admissions criteria.
 Schools can not refuse admission if the admission limit has not been reached.

-Governing Boards are able to amend their admissions numbers for the years outside of these key admission years (eg Years 1-6 and 8-11) but must ensure that this is done in the agreement with their admissions authority and must let the Admissions team know to ensure the booklets that are published for prospective parents are updated.
+Governing Boards are able to amend their admissions numbers for the years outside of these key admission years (eg Years 1 to 6 and 8 to11) but must ensure that this is done in agreement with their admissions authority and must let the Admissions team know to ensure the booklets that are published for prospective parents are updated.

-Consultations and decisions regarding the change in pupil numbers must be made by the January prior to the school entry date, for example the decision must be agreed by January 2020 for changes to be implemented by September 2021.
+Consultations must occur between 1 October and 31 January for a minimum of six weeks.
+Decisions regarding the change in pupil numbers must be made by the January prior to the school entry date, for example the decision must be agreed by January 2020 for changes to be implemented by September 2021.

-Maintained schools wishing to discuss this should contact the LA's School Place Planning Team.
+Maintained schools wishing to discuss this should contact the local authority's Admissions Team.